We’re on our way to the airport. I bring you cauliflower

 - 1 - 2 cup wild rice, cooked according to package directions

 - Combine all of the marinade ingredients in a small saucepan and bring to a boil over medium-high heat.
 Lower the heat to low and simmer for 20 minutes, or until its been reduced by about half.

 - When the marinade has come to room temp, add the turkey meatballs, cauliflower, and onion.
 Let sit in the fridge for at least half an hour (longer is ok)

-- Of .. if you find the cauliflower skewing .. challenging .. nothing bad would happen if you just baked all of the parts separately
+- Of, if you find the cauliflower skewing to be challenging, nothing bad would happen if you just baked all of the parts separately

 - Serve the turkey, cauliflower, and onions on top a bed of wild rice